jdcbranco/blackscholes/README.md

 * Implement methods that are actually more interesting, not the closed formulas for european options.
 * Code refactoring, optimization, etc.
+* More benchmarks

+### NOTES

+* Started implementing the QD+ approximation method for American Options, but there is a lot of work to be done.
+So far it works for american puts, and I've written two tests based on the data of the original paper.
+There is another test which shows it coincides with the binomial tree result too.
+* Also implemented a basic binomial tree method for easy of comparison (using Cox-Ross-Rubinstein method).
+But I need to improve it to show the exercise boundary and consolidate the interface used for american option pricing.

 ## Example